 Sherlock, still dressed in his usual black suit and silk shirt, ignored this.
 He went to the sink, filled a glass of water, and then dumped the contents over his hair, shaking it out like a terrier.
 "I'm fine," he announced.

 John, with a heavy sigh, went to the laundry for the mop.
-"Just heard on the radio that it's hit thirty already," he commented over his shoulder.
+"Just heard on the radio that it's hit thirty already," he said over his shoulder.
 "How's Mrs. Hudson coping in this?"

 "Sheltering at the library."